melkes/blog-post/fav-food.md

 Despite popular lore, it is __not__ about the water:

 >I've heard it said that NY has the best pizza because of the water.
 This is a myth.
 Get over it.
 It's not the water.
 The water is one of a hundred factors.
-I filter my whole house with a huge 5 stage system, so I use that.
+I filter my water, so I use that.
 If I didn't have that I'd spring for a $1 bottle of Dasani.
 That will do it too.
 >

 I will expand on these pizza thoughts in further blog posts.